vyyh-java/small-project/README.md

-# reconstruct the my saving module from assignment project :
+# reconstruct the saving module from assignment project :